MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-view-synchronization-status.md

 ---

 # View the Status of Synchronization Jobs
-Use the **Coupled Data Synchronization Errors** page to view the status of synchronization jobs that have been run for coupled records in a [!INCLUDE[crm_md](includes/crm_md.md)] integration.
+Use the **Coupled Data Synchronization Errors** page to view the status of synchronization jobs that have been run for coupled records in a Common Data Service integration.
 This includes jobs that were run from the job queue and manual synchronization jobs that ran on records from [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For example, viewing their status is helpful when troubleshooting because it gives you access to details about errors related to coupled records.
 Typically, these types of errors are caused by user actions, for example, when:

 * Two people made a change to the same record in both business apps.
 * Someone deleted a record in one of the apps, but not both.